SamniEgwu/Open-Cycle/README.md

 The app targets consumers, collection centers, transporters, manufacturers, and recycling companies globally.
 It addresses the need for accessible, efficient, and sustainable waste management solutions.

 ## Revenue Model
-RICH CYCLE generates revenue through users' interaction with the AI waste education gaming feature, where users can purchase in-game tools to complete tasks more efficiently.
+OPEN CYCLE generates revenue through users' interaction with the AI waste education gaming feature, where users can purchase in-game tools to complete tasks more efficiently.

 ## We Need Your Help!
 Join us in bringing this project to life!
 We are looking for passionate contributors in development, backend systems, designing, AI integration, environmental enthusiasts and promoters to bring this vision to life.
 Your contribution can make a significant impact.